Yuan dynasty: Impact

 The Yuan undertook extensive public works.
 Among Kublai Khan's top engineers and scientists was the astronomer Guo Shoujing, who was tasked with many public works projects and helped the Yuan reform the lunisolar calendar to provide an accuracy of 365.2425 days of the year, which was only 26 seconds off the modern Gregorian calendar's measurement.
 Road and water communications were reorganized and improved.
 To provide against possible famines, granaries were ordered built throughout the empire.
 The city of Beijing was rebuilt with new palace grounds that included artificial lakes, hills and mountains, and parks.
 During the Yuan period, Beijing became the terminus of the Grand Canal of China, which was completely renovated.
 These commercially oriented improvements encouraged overland and maritime commerce throughout Asia and facilitated direct Chinese contacts with Europe.
 Chinese travelers to the West were able to provide assistance in such areas as hydraulic engineering.
 Contacts with the West also brought the introduction to China of a major food crop, sorghum, along with other foreign food products and methods of preparation.

 The two artificial lakes Houhai and Qianhai were built in Dadu by the Yuan.
 The Yuan built the Dening Hall in Quyang in 1270.

 The Yuan dynasty was the first dynasty founded by non-Han ethnicity that ruled all of China proper.
 In the historiography of Mongolia, it is generally considered to be the continuation of the Mongol Empire.
 Mongols are widely known to worship the Eternal Heaven, and according to the traditional Mongolian ideology Yuan is considered to be "the beginning of an infinite number of beings, the foundation of peace and happiness, state power, the dream of many peoples, besides it there is nothing great or precious."
 In traditional historiography of China, on the other hand, the Yuan dynasty is usually considered to be the legitimate dynasty between the Song dynasty and the Ming dynasty.
 Note, however, Yuan dynasty is traditionally often extended to cover the Mongol Empire before Kublai Khan's formal establishment of the Yuan in 1271, partly because Kublai officially honoured prior rulers of the Mongol Empire as Yuan emperors by conferring them posthumous names and temple names.
-Despite the traditional historiography as well as the official views (including the government of the Ming dynasty which overthrew the Yuan dynasty), there also exist Chinese people who did not consider the Yuan dynasty as a legitimate dynasty of China, but rather as a period of foreign domination.
-The latter believe that Han Chinese were treated as second-class citizens, and that China stagnated economically and scientifically.
+Despite the traditional historiography as well as the official views (including the government of the Ming dynasty which overthrew the Yuan dynasty), many Han Chinese did not consider the Yuan dynasty as a legitimate dynasty of China, but rather as a period of foreign domination.
+The latter believing themselves to be second-class citizens, and that China stagnated economically and scientifically.